Modern Slavery – Slavery and Human Trafficking Statement

 We try to identify risks to workers in our supply chain, by regularly refreshing the due diligence we carry out on our key suppliers before we engage them and through the ongoing supplier management processes we have in place.

 We meet formally with each of our key suppliers at least annually and, among other things, address their approach to slavery and human trafficking at those review meetings.
 In 2016 we invested in contract management software.
-This online system will enable us to interrogate our contractual terms (including those dealing with the Act) with suppliers more easily.
+This online system has enabled us to interrogate our contractual terms (including those dealing with the Act) with suppliers more easily.

 In addition, managers responsible for the firm’s relationship with key suppliers visit them at their own premises from time to time.
 This gives us an opportunity to observe first hand their working conditions and to talk to a sample of their workers direct.
 In many cases, we have a contractual right to audit the performance and working practices of our suppliers.